SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 protect the exchange rate is more employment not less.
 Via using exports as the price we pay to get our desired imports without pass-through price inflation.

+But the economics nerds harp on to the politicians that the fix is to generate unemployment! (to suppress domestic demand.)
+You see the problem!
+The economists have no moral compass, it makes them into idiots.
+The labour stick is too short for them, and no matter how much they carve off it, it is still too short.

 Now none of this occurs if instead we adopted a floating exchange rate.
 Because under an exchange rate float the import/export balance will adjust automatically, so without price inflation effects.
-If our exports drop off maybe due to shipping bottlenecks, transport costs, a war, or bad weather, or whatever) but foreigners are raising their prices, we just buy less imports.
+If our exports drop off (maybe due to shipping bottlenecks, transport costs, a war, or bad weather, or whatever) but foreigners are raising their prices, we just buy less imports.
 However, we can still run full employment, because in this case our domestic currency is now not being constrained by a fixed exchange rate.